androo789/redis/README.md

 * `src`: contains the Redis implementation, written in C.
 * `tests`: contains the unit tests, implemented in Tcl.
-* `deps`: contains libraries Redis uses.
+* `deps`:（包含了编译redis依赖的东西） contains libraries Redis uses.
 Everything needed to compile Redis is inside this directory; your system just needs to provide `libc`, a POSIX compatible interface and a C compiler.
 Notably `deps` contains a copy of `jemalloc`, which is the default allocator of Redis under Linux.
 Note that under `deps` there are also things which started with the Redis project, but for which the main repository is not `redis/redis`.

 There are a few more directories but they are not very important for our goals here.
 We'll focus mostly on `src`, where the Redis implementation is contained,